Company charged after E.coli is found in South Yorkshire water supply

 Yorkshire Water brought the prosecution against Chesterfield Poultry Ltd after contamination led to a tap water ban.
 Some 3,600 properties in Thorne, Doncaster, were subject to water use restrictions.

-The company, of Coulman Street, Thorne, reportedly indicated it would plead not guilty to all the alleged offences at Doncaster Magistrates' Court,.
+The company, of Coulman Street, Thorne, indicated it would plead not guilty to all the alleged offences at Doncaster Magistrates' Court,.
 A trial has been scheduled at Doncaster Crown Court for September 21.

 A Yorkshire Water spokesperson said the company has been charged with failing to get the proper authorisation to carry out modifications to pipe work.
 A further 36 offences relate to alleged failings with the work that caused or were likely to cause contamination of the water supply.